 Interested candidates should submit resume and cover letter to firstname.lastname@example.org by Oct.
 15.

 THE PITTSBURGH FOUNDATION IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY, EQUITY AND INCLUSION.

 Established in 1945, the community philanthropy for the Pittsburgh region is one of the nation’s oldest community foundations and is the 14th largest of more than 750 similar foundations across the United States.
 It set a new record for grantmaking, $67 million, in 2020.
-In 1995, its affiliate, The Community Foundation of Westmoreland County (CFWC) was founded to encourage Westmoreland County residents to become philanthropists, provide grants that support a wide variety of charitable organizations, and serve as a community leader strengthening and celebrating the Westmoreland County community.
-Together as one community foundation, its resources comprise endowment funds established by individuals, businesses and organizations with a passion for charitable giving and fulfilling the Foundation’s mission of improving quality of life for all in the region.
-The Foundation currently manages about 2,500 individual donor funds and, together with its supporting organizations and CFWC, has assets of $1.46 billion.
+As a community foundation, its resources comprise endowment funds established by individuals, businesses and organizations with a passion for charitable giving and fulfilling the Foundation’s mission of improving quality of life for all in the region.
+The Foundation currently manages about 2,500 individual donor funds and, together with its supporting organizations and its affiliate, The Community Foundation of Westmoreland County, has assets of $1.46 billion.
 Grantmaking benefits a broad spectrum of basic needs and development opportunities within Pittsburgh and beyond.
 Learn more at www.pittsburghfoundation.org.

 To apply for this job email your details to Jobs@pghfdn.org